Elderspeak: Non-medical

-Elderspeak is also commonly used in the general community, not only in the context of health care.
-In the workplace elderspeak is quite prevalent.
-Elderly persons usually receive mistreatment from those that they trust or depend on, or who depend on them.
+Elderspeak is equally pervasive outside of medical contexts, although specific data regarding its prevalence is currently lacking.
+Older persons usually receive mistreatment from those that they trust or depend on, or who depend on them.
 In the workplace these people could be managerial, supervisory, and peer staff.
 Severe forms of elderspeak contribute to discrimination in the workplace, potentially infringing on the basic human right of that individual to a safe work environment.
-Elderspeak is affected by context, such as community or institute, meaning that people use elderspeak towards elderly people in the community, such as in the grocery store or the coffee shop, or in an institute such as a nursing home.
-An element of context is the relationship between the speaker and the elderly person.
+Elderspeak is affected by context, such as community or institution, meaning that people use elderspeak in the grocery store or the coffee shop differently than in an institute such as a nursing home.
+An element of context is the relationship between the speaker and the older person.
 People in closer relationships will be more likely to know the cognitive function of the individual; acquaintances or strangers would be less likely to make accurate judgements of this.